5 Potentially Tough Conditions Dealers Will Face In 2015

 This conclusion owes to five conditions that aren’t necessarily new, but they all seem to be gaining in momentum and scope:

 Condition 1: Margin Compression.
-Most forecasters believe 2015 will see eapexconceptven more new vehicle sales than the estimated 16.5 million or so units that are expected to be sold in the current year.
+Most forecasters believe 2015 will see even more new vehicle sales than the estimated 16.5 million or so units that are expected to be sold in the current year.
 The forecasters also anticipate that factories will step up incentive spending (which is currently running near levels last seen in 2010) to spur retail demand and sales.

 This is not a new phenomenon by any stretch, but dealers would be wise to remember the days of “profitless prosperity” that defined our industry not so long ago, when they were selling cars but making little, if any, money on the actual sale of a new vehicle.